 - Taxes and insurance are lower too

-- Less repairs and upgrades to make than if you were renting out a house
+- Fewer repairs and upgrades to make than if you were renting out a house

 - Amenities that attract to people